-These are my pictures from a visit to Laughingwater Creek in Mount Rainier National Park in August of 2022.
+This is a little write up from a visit to Laughingwater Creek in Mount Rainier National Park in August of 2022.
 For more information about the hike itself, visit Washington Trails Association.
-I ran a track on GAIA here.

 In my quest to hike more trails accessible from the Ohanapecosh campground that I haven’t done yet, I left Loop E near campsite #9 on a very short spur and connected with the Silver Falls Loop Trail headed north.
 This was a quiet stretch of forest before passing the Eastside Trail junction at 1.3 miles.
 On previous trips I hadn’t noticed the large boulder just before, looked like a fun place for kids to scramble up.